CDLUC3/dmphub/README.md

 # DMPHub

 This repository covers work on a machine actionable DMP hub, from work funded by an NSF EAGER grant (https://www.nsf.gov/awardsearch/showAward?AWD_ID=1745675&HistoricalAwards=false).
-This 'Hub' application:
+This 'Hub' application provides the following services:

-1) Accepts common standard metadata and PDF from systems like DMPRoadmap
+1) Allows DMPs to be 'registered' via an API call (in the illustration below this is repredented by a system based off of the [DMPRoadmap](https://github.com/DMPRoadmap/roadmap) codebase).
+For an example of how the DMPRoadmap codebase interacts with the Hub, please refer to the `app/services/dmphub/registration_service.rb` in the `dmphub` branch.
-2) Sends that metadata to Datacite to mint a DOI (which it returns to the system from step 1)
+2) This registration process mints a Datacite DOI for the DMP and returns that DOI back to the system that has registered their DMP.
-3) Provides landing pages for DMPs registered with the Hub
-4) Provides a simple entry form for users who want to manually enter the DMP info
-5) A separate application that will gather DOIs from the hub, scan the NSF awards API, and then return any award info to the Hub
+3) Once the DMP has been registered, its DOI resolves to a landing page that is hosted by the Hub.
+This landing page has an HTML version for humans wishing to view the DMP's metadata as well as a JSON version for machines wishing to make use of the metadata
+4) Provides API endpoints that allow other external systems to gather pertinent DMP metadata and enrich that metadata.
+In our example we use a [simple application](https://github.com/CDLUC3/nsf_award_scanner) that harvests award information from the NSF Awards API.
+The harvester app receives a list of DMP metadata and then searches the awards API for matching awards.
+If any are found it sends that information back to the hub.
-6) The Hub then sends any award info returned in step 5 to Datacite via their EventData api
+5) The Hub then sends the award information to Datacite's EventData to assert the relationship between the DMP and the Award
+6) The Hub preserves a copy of the DMP metadata and PDF in a repository (for future development)

 ![](public/topology.jpg)

+## Installation

+- Clone this repository (you must have Ruby 2.4+)
+- Manually add the following files to the config directory: `master.key`, `credentials.yml.enc`, `database.yml`, `initializers/constants.rb`, `initializers/devise.rb`.
+Refer to the examples of these files in the config directory.
+Then update the information in those files accordingly.
+- Run `bundle install`
+- Run `yarn install`
+- Run `bundle exec rake db:migrate`
+- Run `bundle exec rake initialize:all`
+- Run `rails s` to start the application and then go to `http://localhost:3000` and login as the temporary system admin account: username - super.user@example.org, password password_123 (this account gets created in the `initialize:all` task. you should of course change it when appropriate)

+You can also optionally edit and run the `bundle exec rake initialize:dmptool_nsf_client_apps` task to authoriize any applications you need to use the API

 ## API